ADI schemes for heat equations with irregular boundaries and interfaces in 3D with applications: Numerical method

 \subsubsection{The Douglas-Gunn scheme}

-The classical second-order DG scheme \cite{Douglas1962,Hundsdorfer2003} for the 3D heat equation \eqref{eqn:heat-eqn} without source or reaction terms (i.e., $f(\mathbf{x},t, u) = 0$) is given by
+The classical second-order DG scheme \cite{Douglas1962,Hundsdorfer2003} for the 3D heat equation \eqref{eqn:heat-eqn} without source or reaction terms (i.e., $f(\bm{x},t, u) = 0$) is given by

 where $u^{\star}$ and $u^{\star\star}$ are intermediate variables.
-The DG scheme can be directly extended to solve problems with $s \geq 3$ operators so that non-zero sources (i.e., $f(t,\mathbf{x}, u) \neq 0$) can be treated similarly \cite{Hundsdorfer2003}.
+The DG scheme can be extended directly to problems with $s \geq 3$ operators, so nonzero sources (i.e., $f(t,\bm{x}, u) \neq 0$) can be treated in the same manner \cite{Hundsdorfer2003}.
 Theoretical analysis of the DG scheme shows that it is unconditionally stable so that no stability constraint on time steps, such as $\tau<C h^2$ for explicit schemes, is required \cite{Hundsdorfer2003}.

 The DG scheme is built as a high-order perturbation of the second-order Crank-Nicolson scheme